Kava-Labs/kava/x/cdp/spec/02_state.md

 **CDP Account:** Stores the deposited cdp collateral, and the debt coins for the debt in all the cdps.

-**Liquidator Account:** Stores debt coins that have been seized by the system, and pegged asset that has been raised through auctions.
+**Liquidator Account:** Stores debt coins that have been seized by the system, and any stable asset that has been raised through auctions.

 ## CDP

 A CDP is a struct representing a debt position owned by one address.
 It has one collateral type and records the debt that has been drawn and how much fees should be repaid.

-Only an owner is authorized to draw or repay debt.
-But anyone can deposit or withdraw collateral to a CDP (provided it does not put the CDP below the liquidation ratio).
-Deposits are recorded separately in `Deposit` types.
+Only an owner is authorized to draw or repay debt, but anyone can deposit collateral to a CDP.
+Deposits are scoped per address and are recorded separately in `Deposit` types.
+Depositors are free to withdraw their collateral provided it does not put the CDP below the liquidation ratio.

-The CDP's collateral always equal the total of the deposits.
+The CDP's collateral always equal to the total of the deposits.

 ```go
 type CDP struct {